Skip to main content

 Hormonal Conductors of the Follicular Orchestra

-Your produces a host of chemical messengers that act as conductors for this follicular cycle.
+Your endocrine system produces a host of chemical messengers that act as conductors for this follicular cycle.
 Certain hormones tend to promote a longer, more robust growth phase, while others can shorten it, leading to changes in hair quality and density over time.
 The balance between these signals is what determines the long-term health and appearance of your hair.

 Your hair follicles are sensitive mini-organs that respond directly to the balance of hormones circulating in your body.